-The College usually measures its performance using the student satisfaction surveys, the Department of Education's Compare Sports Performance website and the National Achievement Rate Tables.
-It should be noted that due to the Covid-19 pandemic the Department for Education announced that they are not holding colleges to account on the basis of exams and assessment data from summer 2020 and that data will not be used by others, such as Ofsted and local authorities, to hold colleges to account.
-They state that 'all those working with schools and colleges, such as Ofsted, Department for Education regional teams and local authorities, should use data from previous years when assessing school and college performance, and not the 2020 data'.
+The College usually measures its performance using the student satisfaction surveys, the Department of Education's Compare Schools Performance website and the National Achievement Rate Tables.
+It should be noted that due to the Covid-19 pandemic the Department for Education announced that they are not holding colleges to account on the basis of exams and assessment data for summers 2020 and 2021 and that data will not be used by others, such as Ofsted and local authorities, to hold colleges to account.
+They state that 'all those working with schools and colleges, such as Ofsted, Department for Education regional teams and local authorities, should use data from previous years when assessing school and college performance, and not the 2020 or 2021 data'.

-For 2019/20 the College's student survey and the National Student Survey (for higher education students) were used as performance indicators along with the ProAchieve college performance data.
-As the demand for statistics and data increased due to the Covid-19 pandemic, the Department for Education stopped the FE Choices Learner Satisfaction Survey for 2019/20.
+For 2020/21 the College's student survey and the National Student Survey (for higher education students) were used as performance indicators along with the ProAchieve college performance data.